Thirty-One Days of Italians

 became a best seller.
 Will Rogers claimed it "The Cowboy's Bible."
 Two years later, Siringo moved to Chicago and – with his

 interest in law and politics – joined the Pinkerton Detective Agency.
-During his time with Pinkerton, first in Chicago and then in
+During his time with Pinkerton, first in Chicago and then

-Pinkerton.
+at Pinkerton.

 After leaving Pinkerton in 1907, he moved near Santa Fe, New Mexico, where he owned a ranch.
-(Siringo’s first wife died early
+(Siringo’s first wife died

-Agency, and published as Cowboy Detective.
-Publication of a second book about Pinkerton was suppressed by the detective
+references to the Agency, and published as A Cowboy Detective.
+Publication of a second book about Pinkerton was

-agency and brought criminal libel charges, but the request or extradition from Santa Fe to Chico was denied and, eventually the
+suppressed by the detective agency and brought criminal libel charges, but the request or extradition from Santa Fe to Chico

-case was dropped.
+was denied and, eventually the case was dropped.

 Cowboy, businessman, undercover detective, and author, Charles Angelo Siringo is a leading figure cowboy hero of the